Pop Culture Madness!

 The Ford Mustang was introduced.
 Teacher Gail Wise was the first ever purchaser of a Mustang, paying $3419.

-After Bob Dylan offered The Beatles marijuana when he first met them in 1964 he was shocked to find out they weren't regular smokers.
-Dylan had misheard the lyric 'I can't hide' from I Want To Hold Your Hand as 'I get high'.
+After Bob Dylan offered The Beatles marijuana when he first met them in 1964, he was shocked to find out they weren’t regular smokers.
+Dylan had misheard the lyric ‘I can’t hide’ from I Want To Hold Your Hand as ‘I get high.’

 The very first use of audio feedback on a commercial pop record is the intro of the song I Feel Fine by The Beatles

-Februay 9 - The Beatles appeared on the Ed Sullivan Show.
+February 9 – The Beatles appeared on the Ed Sullivan Show.

 The reason you find so many 1964 nickels is that people thought that was the last year they contained silver so people hoarded them.
 The mints struck more coins to make up for the shortage.
 In reality, they were just made of nickel.

-The Civil Rights Act of 1964 was supported by 80% of the Republican (with 61% Democrat) House members, and 82% of the Republican (with 62% Democrat) Senate members.
+The Civil Rights Act of 1964 was supported by 80% of the Republican (with 61% Democrat) House members and 82% of the Republican (with 62% Democrat) Senate members.

 During their first American tour, The Beatles refused to play their scheduled concert in Jacksonville until the audience was desegregated.

-For the 1964 World's Fair in New York, Wisconsin created a 34,951lbs cheddar cheese from the milk of 16,000 cows.
+For the 1964 World’s Fair in New York, Wisconsin created a 34,951 lbs cheddar cheese from the milk of 16,000 cows.

 The Sharpie marker was introduced.
-The extra fine point came out in 1979 and the ultra fine point was released in 1989.
+The Extra Fine Point came out in 1979 and the Ultra Fine Point was released in 1989.

-Jazz artist Dizzy Gillespie ran for president, promising to rename the White House "the Blues House" and appoint Ray Charles librarian of Congress, Miles Davis head of the CIA, and Malcolm X attorney general.
+Jazz artist Dizzy Gillespie ran for president, promising to rename the White House “the Blues House” and appoint Ray Charles, librarian of Congress, Miles Davis, head of the CIA, and Malcolm X, attorney general.

-You've Lost That Lovin' Feelin', cowritten by Phil Spector, was first performed by the Righteous Brothers.
+You’ve Lost That Lovin’ Feelin‘, co-written by Phil Spector, was first performed by the Righteous Brothers.
 The song has received more airplay on radio and television than any other song in the past century.

-Rudolph the Red-Nosed Reindeer has been telecast every year since 1964, making it the longest running Christmas TV special in history.
-Santa never went back to the Island of Misfit Toys as he had promised and many children wrote in and complained, so a new credits sequence in 1965 showed Santa returning to the island, which was the sequence that has been used ever since.
+Rudolph the Red-Nosed Reindeer has been telecast yearly since 1964, making it the longest-running Christmas TV special in history.
+Santa never went back to the Island of Misfit Toys as he had promised, and many children wrote in and complained, so a new credits sequence in 1965 showed Santa returning to the island, which was the sequence that has been used ever since.
+BTW- What was wrong with Rudolph’s Dolly for Sue?

 The US Congress named bourbon whiskey as the official National Booze.